allenai/science-parse/README.md

 The first time you run it, SP will download some rather large model files.
 Don't be alarmed!
 The model files are cached, and startup is much faster the second time.

 For licensing reasons, SP does not include libraries for some image formats.
+Without these libraries, SP cannot process PDFs that contain images in these formats.
 If you have no licensing restrictions in your project, we recommend you add these additional dependencies to your project as well:
 ```